rawiriblundell/sh_libpath/CONTRIBUTING.md

 Whichever way you go, please do declare a FOSS license, otherwise potentially restrictive and messy Copyright rules apply by default.

+### License Header

+At the start of your files, please include the contents of [license_header](license_header)

+## Third party code

+Any code imported from another project must be using a compatible license such as MIT.
+Attribution will be given and tracked in [NOTICE](NOTICE.md).

 ## Code of Conduct

 See [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md)